Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

 unit\'s electronic information portal, establishing the original diploma issuance book and archiving, computerizing diploma issuance management data and other related information.
-    b) Number of diplomas issued to learners from date ........................
+    đ) Number of diplomas issued to learners from date ........................

   ------------------------------------------------------------------------------------